k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 ![Terminal shows the result of running kubectl get no -owide]()

-The resulting cluster will now look like this:
+The resulting cluster should now look like this:

 ```mermaid
 graph TD